-The information contained in this appendix has been excerpted from the audited financial statements of Williamson County Municipal Utility District No. 19C for the fiscal year ended September 30, 2024.
-Certain information not considered to be relevant to this financing has been omitted; however, complete audit reports are available upon request.
+The information contained in this APPENDIX has been excerpted from the audited financial statements of Southeast Travis County Municipal Utility District No. 1 for the fiscal year ended September 30, 2024.
+Certain information not considered to be relevant to this financing has been omitted; however, complete audited reports are available upon request.